mampfes/ha_epex_spot/README.md

    No registration or API token is required.

 8. Hofer Grünstrom
    [Hofer Grünstrom](https://www.hofer-grünstrom.at/tarife-zum-geld-sparen#spot) has an open API for accessing market data for Austria.
-So far no user identifiation is required.
+So far no user identification is required.
 (This API is not officially documented, but was discovered by reverse engineering the Hofer Grünstrom website.)

+   ⚠️ **Note:** The SSL certificate used by the Hofer Grünstrom API is not trusted publicly.
+Therefore, when using this source, the integration will ignore SSL certificate verification.
+This is a potential security risk, so please be aware of this when using this source.

 If you like this component, please give it a star on [github](https://github.com/mampfes/hacs_epex_spot).